genexuslabs/genexus-sdk-for-stripe/README.md

+⚠️ This repo was created as a first integration test between GeneXus and the platform Stripe.
+It is not longer under development.

 # GeneXus SDK for Stripe

 Implementation of a Stripe wrapper that can be inspect from a GeneXus IDE and be integrated into a GeneXus generated web app.